Union Railroad (Pittsburgh): History

 Four years later, Carnegie formed the Bessemer and Lake Erie Railroad under this exclusive ownership and arranged to lease PS&LE for 999 years.
-This arrangement stayed in place with the formation of U. S. Steel in 1901, which bought out Carnegie interests.
+This arrangement stayed in place with the formation of U. S. Steel in 1901, which bought out Carnegie's interests.

-The Union was expanded to include the several other mills in the Mon Valley Region.
+The Union was expanded to include several other mills in the Mon Valley Region.
 The Union was responsible for the various switching task within each mill, for delivering raw materials to each mill (which would arrive on the Union via interchange with the Bessemer & Lake Erie, another US Steel owned and operated railroad) and for delivering the finished products to interchange with the major railroads in the area (most notable the Pennsylvania, the Baltimore & Ohio and the Pittsburgh & Lake Erie).

-In 1906, B&LE leased, and later sold, to Union Railroad the portion of line between North Bessemer and East Pittsburgh.
+In 1906, B&LE leased and later sold the portion of the line between North Bessemer and East Pittsburgh to the Union Railroad.

 At its peak, the Union served eight separate steel mills and numerous other businesses (see below for complete list)- USS Homestead, USS Rankin, USS Edgar Thomson, USS Duquesne-National, USS National Tube & Pipe, USS Clairton, the relatively new USS Irvin rolling mill and Grant Steel in Duquesne, Pennsylvania.
 The URR also used four bridges crossing the Monongahela River - Union Railroad Port Perry Bridge, Union Railroad Clairton Bridge, McKeesport Connecting Railroad Bridge (also known as: Union Railroad Riverton Bridge), Carrie Furnace Hot Metal Bridge (also known as: Union Railroad Rankin Hot Metal Bridge) - and was one of the busy railroads in the United States by tonnage hauled.
-Unlike the rest of the steel industry, the Union was relatively accepting of modernization as demonstrated by construction of a then state-of-the-art yard and dispatching center in Duquesne, Pennsylvania, in the early 1950s.
+Unlike the rest of the steel industry, the Union was relatively accepting of modernization as demonstrated by the construction of a then state-of-the-art yard and dispatching center in Duquesne, Pennsylvania, in the early 1950s.
 With the decline of the steel industry in the United States, the Union's operations were greatly scaled back.